pavliha/user-management-api/README.md

-# Adonis fullstack application
+# User management application

-This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+This is the fullstack app in AdonisJs, it comes pre-configured with.

 1. Bodyparser
 2. Session